Hanmer Springs: Notable buildings

+The original Hanmer Springs Post Office was built in 1901 and is a Historic Place Category 2, listed in 1983.
+It is now used as a restaurant.
 The Banana House was donated by FJ Savill who was the owner of St Helen's Station in the early 1920s.
 It was built in part by Bert Orange also known by some locals as Bertie Bananas.
 Between this and the shelter being next to a Monkey Puzzle Tree, the shelter became known as the Banana House.
 The original structure had glass windows but these were removed due to ongoing vandalism.
 The roof is made of aluminium with moulded corners and joints.